dputhier/pygtftk/docs/source/annotation.rst

 **Description:** Find transcript with convergent tts.
 These transcripts will be defined here as those whose tts region (defined by -u/-d) overlaps with the tts of another gene in reverse/antisens orientation.
-The ouput is a GTF with an additional key ('convergent') whose value is set to '.' if the gene has no convergent transcript in its tts region.
+The output is a GTF with an additional key ('convergent') whose value is set to '.' if the gene has no convergent transcript in its tts region.
 If the gene has an antisens transcript in its tts region the 'convergent' key is set to the identifier of the